Armenian Quarter

-The Armenian presence in Jerusalem dates back to the 4th century AD, when Armenia adopted Christianity as a national religion and Armenian monks settled in Jerusalem.
+The Armenian presence in Jerusalem dates back to the 4th century CE, when Armenia adopted Christianity as a national religion and Armenian monks settled in Jerusalem.
 Hence, it is considered the oldest living diaspora community outside the Armenian homeland.
 Gradually, the quarter developed around the St. James Monastery—which dominates the quarter—and took its modern shape by the 19th century.
-The monastery houses the Armenian Apostolic Church's Jerusalem Patriarchate, which was established as a diocese in the 7th century AD.
-The patriarchate is the de facto administrator of the quarter and acts as a "mini-welfare state" for the Armenian residents.
-The Armenian community has been in decline since the mid-20th century, and is in immediate danger of disappearing, according to Bert Vaux.
+The monastery houses the Armenian Apostolic Church's Jerusalem Patriarchate, which was established as a diocese in the 7th century CE.
+The patriarchate is the de facto administrator of the quarter and acts as a "mini-welfare state" for the approximately 2,000 Armenian residents.

-Though formally separate from Greek Orthodox and Latin (Catholic) Christians, the Armenians consider their quarter to be part of the Christian Quarter.
+Though institutionally separate from the Greek Orthodox and Catholic Christians, the Armenians consider their quarter to be part of the Christian Quarter.
 The three Christian patriarchates of Jerusalem and the government of Armenia have publicly expressed their opposition to any political division of the two quarters.
-The central reasons for the existence of a separate Armenian Quarter is the miaphysitism and distinct language and culture of the Armenians, who, unlike the majority of Christians in Jerusalem (also in Israel and Palestine), are neither Arab nor Palestinian.
+The central reason for the quarter's being perceived as separate from the rest of the Christian Quarter has to do with the distinct language and culture of the Armenians, who, unlike the majority of Christians in Jerusalem, are not Arabic speakers nor Palestinians.

 Location, borders and surface

 The Armenian Quarter is located in the southwestern corner of Jerusalem's Old City.
 The quarter can be accessed through the Zion Gate and Jaffa Gate.
 According to a 2007 study published by the International Peace and Cooperation Center, the quarter occupies an area of 0.126 km2 (126 dunam), which is 14% of the Old City's total.
 The Armenian Quarter is formally separated from the Christian Quarter by David Street (Suq el-Bazaar) and by Habad Street (Suq el-Husur) from the Jewish Quarter.

+The Armenian district of Jerusalem originated around the Armenian monastery in the south part of the modern Armenian Quarter.
+The convention of the boundaries of the Armenian Quarter may have originated in its current form in the 1841 British Royal Engineers map of Jerusalem, or at least Reverend George Williams' subsequent labelling of it.
+The city had previously been divided into many more harat (حارَة: "quarters", "neighborhoods", "districts" or "areas", see wikt:حارة).

+Jewish immigration from the mid-19th century onwards meant the Jewish quarter began to expand into the cartographically defined boundaries of the Armenian Quarter.

+The table below shows the evolution of both the Armenian Quarter and the Jewish Quarter, from 1495 up until the modern system: